tinacms/tina.io/content/docs/setup-overview.md

 ## Manual Setup (on an existing site)

+The tina `init` command can be used to bootstrap Tina within your existing NextJS application.

 From the command line, run:

 We created a quick way to bootstrap a Tina application to show the power of visual editing, from your terminal enter the following command: